What Is Geofencing And How Does It Work?….Location Based Software

 • track your pets and even your spouses

-• track smart phones
+• track smartphones

 • disable certain technology